Automatic artifact rejection

 I. Reading the data (with padding) from disk

-Physiological data is often very large and takes system memory.
-For this reason it is most efficient to read only the data you need from disk instead of reading in all the data first and selecting interesting segments later.
+Physiological data is often very large.
+For this reason it is sometimes efficient to read and review only the data you need, instead of reading all the data.
 This is the reason that in FieldTrip we commonly read the (marker/trigger) events first to determine data segments (trials) of interest, which are then read into memory in a separate step.
 For how to define trials see Getting started with reading raw EEG or MEG data and the Preprocessing - Segmenting and reading trial-based EEG and MEG data tutorial.
+However, note that it is also possible and just as valid to do artifact detection on continuous data.

 What is important to realize is therefore when it comes to reading data, artifact rejection is a two step process: 1) reading data to determine artifacts, 2) read in artifact free data.
 Furthermore, in the first step we will often read in more data (before and after the trial interval) to be able to deal with filter artifacts (filter-padding) and artifacts that are just outside of our trial but should still be rejected (trial-padding).
 After artifact rejection this extra data is not used for further processing.
 Filter- and trial-padding is further explained in a separate section below.